bitrise-io/devcenter/_articles/team-management/organizations/creating-org.md

    * on the `Apps` screen: open the dropdown menu above your apps and click `Create organization`.

    ![Screenshot](/img/team-management/organization/add-org-apps.png)
 4. In the pop-up window, enter the name and the billing email of your organization, and click `Create`.

-   {% include message_box.html type="note" title="Invoices" content=" By default, your invoices will be sent to the billing email you set here."%}
+By default, your invoices will be sent to the billing email you set here.

 ![Screenshot](/img/team-management/organization/name-email-org.png)
 5\.
 Provide your billing information.

 You can skip this step and provide these details at a later date. **Only the owner(s) of an organization can modify these.**

-{% include message_box.html type="note" title="Organizations is a premium feature" content=" You need to subscribe to an **Organization** plan to be able to run builds."%}
+NOTE!
+You need to **subscribe to an Organization** plan to be able to run builds.

 6. Transfer apps to your organization.